 - Double-check the agent’s listing description.
 It should describe all of your home’s main features and selling points, and have good grammar and punctuation.

 - Consider posting your listing on social media.
 Get the word out to family and friends, and consider sharing the listing on local Facebook groups.

 - Keep an eye on your listing activity.
 You can check how many people have viewed and saved your listing on Zillow and compare that to other local listings to see how it is performing.
 This information is found under “overview” on your listing’s Zillow page (example below).

 How are showings booked?

 Most agents use a mobile app called ShowingTime to help manage showing appointments.

 The app allows buyers to request showings digitally, while sellers can view and approve (or deny) any showing requests (and agents are notified of all activity).

-You may start to get showing requests within just a day or two of going live, although it could take longer depending on your home’s price, condition, and your local market.
+You may start to get showing requests within just a day or two of going live, although it could take longer depending on your home’s price, condition, and local market.